sanjaykhadka/100-Days-of-Learning-Swift/introduction/complex-data-types.md

 15
 ```

-Also, we can define tuple by associating name to each values ie by giving named index to the values.
+Also, we can define tuple by associating name to each values i.e. by giving named index to the values.

 **Example**
 ```swift